SanazME/Algorithm-DataStructure/BinarySearch.md

         partitionY: number of elements left of the partition line

         partitionX + partitionY = (X + Y + 1) / 2
-        Note that we give more elements to (partitionleft = partitionX + partitionY) vs (partitionRight) so that we can calculate the median of the total Array based on the following formulas:
+        Note that we give more elements to (partitionleft = partitionX + partitionY) vs (partitionRight) so that we can calculate the median of the total Array based on the following formulas.
+        - Note that the location of partition iteself is for minRight while the for maxLeft it'll be partition-1.
         => length of the overall left partition == length of the overall right partition
     2. if
         ..., maxLeftX | minRightX, ....